csci-185/spring2024/pages/_activities/quiz01.md

 ```

 ### 5. [3pts] Style the "landing" class
-Create a ruleset for the element with the **landing** class that applies the following styles:
+Create a ruleset for the **landing** class that applies the following styles:

 ```css
 background: white;